 I love these using printable chinoiserie designs for decoupaging.
 Here are a few of my favorite:

 - Chinoiserie Flowers Digital Paper Pack

 - Blue & White Chinoiserie Pattern Paper Pack

 More Chinoiserie Crafts

-Use Mod Podge or another decoupage glue to decorate Easter eggs with book pages, napkins or images stamped on tissue paper.
+Use Mod Podge or another decoupage glue to decorate Easter eggs with book pages, sheet music, wrapping paper, printed tissue paper or specialty decoupage paper.

 Search stores like HomeGoods, Dollar Tree, Michael’s or even the local grocery to find napkins to use for decoupaging Easter eggs.